-The Elementary/ Primary school's main objectives are emphasizing speaking in English, developing our students' presentation skills and building our students' character.
-It includes the grade levels from 1 to 5 Students study English, Social Studies, Math, Science, Arabic and Religion along with PE, Art, Music, and Computer Science.
-Starting grade 2, students choose to study the second foreign language, either French or German.
-Arabic Social Studies is introduced in grade 4.
-Grade 3 students sit for the MAP test.
+The Elementary/PYP Stage (G1-G5) main objectives are emphasizing speaking in English, developing students' presentation skills and building students' character.
+Students study English, Social Studies, Math, Science, Arabic Language and Religion along with PE, Art, Music, and Computer Science.
+Starting grade 2, students choose to study the second foreign language; either French or German.
+Social Studies in Arabic is introduced in grade 4.
+Grade 4 and 5 students sit for the MAP test.

-The Middle School curriculum focuses on helping students become more increasingly independent learners and preparing them to succeed in high school.
-Students from grade 6-8 deepen their knowledge and skills in four core subject: English language, Science, Math and Social Studies.
-French and German, Arabic, Christian/ Islamic Religion and civics are also taught along with PE, Art, Music, and Computer Science.
-Grade 6 students sit for the MAP Test.
+The Middle/MYP Stage (G6-G8) curriculum focuses on helping students become more independent learners and preparing them to succeed in high school.
+Students from grade 6-8 deepen their knowledge and skills in four core subjects: English Language, Science, Math and Social Studies.
+French or German, Arabic Language, Christian / Islamic Religion and Civics are also taught along with PE, Art, Music, and Computer Science.
+Grade 6 to 8 students sit for the MAP Test.

-The American High School serves students from grade 9-12.
-Grade 11 and 12 are given the chance to choose their own courses according to his/her interests, abilities and career choice.
-Students sit for standardized tests of SAT, ACT, EST and TOEFL.
-German language learners sit for the FIT1 in year 7 and FIT2 in Year 9 while French language learners sit for DELF A1 in Year 7 and DELF A2 Year 9.
-Arabic, Religion and Civics are taught following the national curriculum of the Ministry of Education.
-All Egyptian students must pass the Arabic, Religion and Civics National Examination as a college requirement.
+The High School serves students from grade 9-12.
+Grade 11 and 12 are given the chance to choose their own courses according to their interests, abilities and career choice.
+Students sit for standardized tests of ACT, EST, MAP, IELTS and TOEFL.
+German Language learners sit for the FIT1 and FIT2 while French Language learners sit for the DELF A1 and DELF A2.
+Arabic Language, Religion and Civics are taught following the National Curriculum of the Egyptian Ministry of Education.
+All Egyptian students must pass the Arabic Language, Religion and Civics National Examination as a college requirement.